Sarit1046/microsoft-365-docs/microsoft-365/solutions/ransomware-protection-microsoft-365-devices.md

 description: Use Windows Intune as an MDA and MAM provider and Windows 10 security features to protect your Microsoft 365 resources from ransomware attacks.
 ---

 # Step 4.
-Protect devices
+Protect devices against ransomware attacks

 To help protect devices (endpoints) against the initial access part of a ransomware attack: